 How many litres of alcohol do Australians drink each year?

-There were approximately 191 million litres of pure alcohol available for consumption in Australia in 2017-18.
-This comprised approximately 75 million litres of beer, 74 million litres of wine, 27 million litres of spirits, 11 million litres of RTDs, and 5 million litres of cider.
-This equates to nearly 10 litres of pure alcohol available for consumption per person (aged 15 years and over) per year.
+There were approximately 225 million litres of pure alcohol made available in Australia in 2019-20, an 8.1% increase from 2019-20.
+This comprised approximately 71 million litres of beer, 95 million litres of wine, 54 million litres of spirits, and 6 million litres of cider.

 Please note: The pure alcohol available for consumption figures will overestimate the true level of alcohol consumed as beverages, as adjustments cannot be made for wastage and other factors such as for alcohol used in cooking.